Downtown Seattle Barnes & Noble store to close Saturday

 The Barnes & Noble bookstore in downtown Seattle’s Pacific Place shopping center is closing this weekend.
 A sign inside the store announces: “This Barnes & Noble is closing on Jan.
 18. Thank you for your patronage over the past 22 years.”

 This is the second Barnes & Noble location in Seattle to close within the past 12 months: The West Seattle store, in the Westwood Village shopping center, shut down in January 2018.
 The once-mighty Barnes & Noble chain has struggled nationally in the age of Amazon; in the past decade, it has closed more than 150 stores.
 Its University Village location closed in 2011.
+Barnes & Noble was acquired by Elliott Management, a hedge fund, last summer.

-The closure leaves downtown without a general bookstore.
+The closure leaves downtown Seattle without a general bookstore.

 A Barnes & Noble spokesperson could not immediately be reached for comment.